Prestressed Concrete – Advantages and Disadvantages

 Pre-Tensioning System

-In this type of system, first, the mold in which the member is to be cast is prepared and then tendons are placed and then tensioned then after the concrete is placed in it.
+In this type of system, first, the mold in which the member is to be cast is prepared and then tendons are placed and tensioned, after that the concrete is placed in it.

 Pre-tensioning is being broadly used for the mass production of railway sleepers.